israel-hs/opentok-react/README.md

 1. `destroyed` event listener to the [Subscriber](./src/lib/Subscriber.tsx) components

 **Remember**: We haven't tacled the unhappy path were we lose connection to the Opentok session by losing network connectivity for a longer period of time\*\* (say more that 20 secs)

+## Aplitude Boards

+Alan provided a link to an Amplitude board where we can see browser usage by users.
+We should filter by 'web' platform as I think this shows data for mobile users as well: https://app.amplitude.com/analytics/HelloSelf/chart/new/3wo5favd

 ## Removed from this branch